ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: temp_rtd_type

     Specifies the type of RTD used to measure temperature.
-The default value is NIDMM_VAL_TEMP_RTD_PT3851.
+The default value is :py:data:`~nidmm.RTDType.PT3851`.
-    Refer to the NIDMM_ATTR_TEMP_RTD_TYPE topic in the NI Digital Multimeters Help for additional information about defined values.
+    Refer to the :py:data:`nidmm.Session.temp_rtd_type` topic in the NI Digital Multimeters Help for additional information about defined values.

     The following table lists the characteristics of this property.